-The Latest: Florida city to remove Confederate memorial
+The Latest: Michigan mayor resigns after racial remark

 That’s according to a new poll from the The Associated Press-NORC Center for Public Affairs Research that finds Americans favor significant changes to the country’s criminal justice system.
 Americans are largely united behind the idea that action is required: 40% say it needs “major changes;” 29% think the criminal justice system needs “a complete overhaul” and 25% say it needs “minor changes.”
 Just 5% believe no changes are necessary.

 The poll also finds there is strong support for penalizing officers who engage in racially biased policing.
-Americans are more likely now than five years ago to say police violence against the public is a very serious problem and officers who cause injury or death on the job are treated too leniently.
+Americans are more likely now than five years ago to say that police violence against the public is a very serious problem and that officers who cause injury or death on the job are treated too leniently.

 The survey of American adults took place after weeks of mass demonstrations against police violence and calls from some politicians and activists to “defund” police departments in response to the death of George Floyd.

-DES MOINES, Iowa - The Des Moines City Council unanimously approved an anti-racial profiling ordinance that prohibits biased policing and requires city employees to report violations by officers.
+DES MOINES, Iowa -The Des Moines City Council unanimously approved an anti-racial profiling ordinance that prohibits biased policing and requires city employees to report violations by officers.

-Some supporters say the vote Monday night was only a first step and officials need to take more action.
+Some supporters say the vote Monday night was only a first step and officials need to take additional actions.

 The ordinance prohibits discriminatory pretextual stops, in which drivers are stopped for one infraction but charged with a different infraction.
 Many residents who spoke before the council voted wanted all pretextual stops banned.